Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Gaia DR3

 For our final analysis, we require the measured distance of stars from the Sun to be less than 4~kpc, leaving 5,811,956 stars.
 The larger dataset (including stars out to 10~kpc) will be used when quantifying the impact of measurement errors on our final results, as we will discuss below.
 In the middle column of Figure~\ref{fig:stars_numberdensity}, we show the stellar number density as a function of Galactocentric position after selecting on bright stars Eq.~\eqref{eq:magcut}.
-As can be seen, the many large density variations present in the number density prior to the magnitude selection are suppressed after requiring nearby stars to be bright enough to be seen if they were at the edge of the dataset.
-Additionally, the observational bias causing the stellar densities to be higher near the Sun is suppressed after the selection and the number density of stars is (correctly) seen to be rising towards the Galactic center.
+The observational bias causing the stellar densities to be higher near the Sun is suppressed after the selection and the number density of stars is (correctly) seen to be rising towards the Galactic center.